Planting Instructions for Your Bare Root Peonies.

 Preparing the Soil

 Add peat moss at a rate of one part peat moss for every 3 parts of soil if you are growing peonies in sandy soils to improve root growth and extend flower life and increase the total number of flowers on the plants.
-If you have excessively heavy clay soils the addition of 1 part peat moss to every 3 parts of clay soil will improve aeration of the soil and increase the height of the soil slightly making a mound and providing better drainage.
+If you have clay soils the addition of 1 part peat moss to every 3 parts of clay soil will improve aeration of the soil and increase the height of the soil slightly making a mound and providing better drainage.
 Raised beds with a depth of 12-18" of additional well drained soil is recommended for the hybrids and species that will die in soggy soils before you can blink an eye.

 Avoid Wet Locations!

 Never plant in a low spot where water will stand as this will kill your peony.
 They have no tolerance for wet soils!
+Never use a plastic mulch which suffocates the plant roots.

 You may use bone meal or a bulb fertilizer at the time of planting according to the instructions on the container being sure to avoid letting the fertilizer touch the roots directly.